betaglot/plantabeta/docs/reference/Environment/Placeholder_EnvironmentProfile.md

 ## Related 🟩 EnvironmentElements 🟩

-## Related 🟠 MovementElements 🟠
+## Related 🟠 MoveElements 🟠
-- Description of how this EnvironmentElement relates to a particular [Movement]().
+- Description of how this EnvironmentElement relates to a particular [Move]().
-- Description of how this EnvironmentElement relates to a particular [Movement]().
+- Description of how this EnvironmentElement relates to a particular [Move]().
-- Description of how this EnvironmentElement relates to a particular [Movement]().
+- Description of how this EnvironmentElement relates to a particular [Move]().

 ## Related 🔺 RouteElements 🔺
 - Description of how this EnvironmentElement relates to a particular [RouteElement]().